keboola/component-web-content-crawler/README.md

 Please note that you should set up the `KBC_DATADIR` environment variable pointing to your configuration folder in case you do not have the `data` folder present in the root.

-For the local development it is also necessary to have Chrome browser installed and set the `dokcer_mode` configuration parameter to `false`.
+For the local development it is also necessary to have Chrome browser and the corresponding [Chrome Driver](https://chromedriver.chromium.org/downloads)  installed and set the `dokcer_mode` configuration parameter to `false`.
 This way it is possible to see the actual effects of each steps defined directly in the browser and develop the configuration step-by-step.
 For inspecting the DOM structure it is recommended to use some Chrome extension that allows you to retrieve xPath of selected elements for instance  [`xpath-finder`](https://github.com/trembacz/xpath-finder)